Sompa-Bhui/Virtual-Study-Buddy/README.md

 Excel in your studies with a complete virtual education assistant

 ## Inspiration
 The increasing shift toward digital education and the growing need for accessible and flexible learning inspired us to build this project.
 While virtual learning gained prominence during the pandemic, it continues to evolve as a powerful tool for students worldwide.
-Our goal is to create a socially impactful solution that enhances online learning, making it more engaging, interactive, and inclusive—especially for students with diverse learning needs.
+My goal is to create a socially impactful solution that enhances online learning, making it more engaging, interactive, and inclusive—especially for students with diverse learning needs.
 By leveraging technology, we aim to bridge gaps in education, offering students a more effective and personalized learning experience.

 ## What it does
 Virtual Study Buddy is a website that ensures that online classes are easy and effective for students.
 Virtual Study Buddy not only helps students learn virtually but also helps teachers to teach better, as well as improve the learning for individuals who have certain disabilities.